 During 2011 the UNSC adopted Resolution 2014, which condemned human rights violations by the government of former President Saleh and affirmed Yemen's primary responsibility to protect its population.

 The dire humanitarian situation in Yemen is a direct result of the ongoing armed conflict and requires a political solution.
 The UNSC and regional powers need to facilitate a sustained ceasefire and ensure that parties to the conflict return to substantive peace negotiations.
 The UNSC should demand all parties cease attacks against civilians and ensure accountability for all atrocities committed during the conflict.

-Last Updated: 15 January 2018
+Last Updated: 15 May 2018

 The five most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see R2P Monitor and Atrocity Alert on our Publications page.
 Yemen has been featured in the R2P Monitor since the May 2015 issue.